Tirzepatide benefits in patients with sleep apnoea and obesity

 Treatment with tirzepatide also reduced body weight, hypoxic burden, high-sensitivity C-reactive protein concentration and systolic blood pressure and improved sleep-related patient reported outcomes, the researchers said.

-Study coauthor Professor Ron Grunstein, Professor of Sleep Medicine at the Woolcock Institute of Medical Research, Macquarie University, Royal Prince Alfred Hospital, and The University of Sydney (all in Sydney), said there was an interest in a pharmacological treatment for OSA due to the limitations with mechanical therapy.
+Study coauthor Professor Ron Grunstein, AM, Professor of Sleep Medicine and NHMRC Senior Principal Research Fellow, Sleep and Circadian Group, Woolcock Institute of Medical Research, Macquarie University, Sydney, and Senior Specialist Physician, The University of Sydney and Royal Prince Alfred Hospital, Sydney, said there was an interest in a pharmacological treatment for OSA due to the limitations with mechanical therapy.

 ‘CPAP is essentially a mask and a machine, and it is not an easy therapy for patients to use; a lot of people either don’t use it or use it sparingly,’ he told Medicine Today.